 Air Conditioning and Ventilation Webinar

-Import the project by clicking the link below (Ctrl+click to open in new tab).
+Import the project by clicking the link below.

 Once the project is imported, the workbench is automatically opened.
 Then follow the steps below for setting up a convective heat transfer simulation.

-- In the ‘Mesh Creator’ tab, click on the geometry ‘Kitchen’
+- In the ‘Mesh Creator’ tab, click on the geometry ‘Office’

-- Then, click on ‘New mesh’ button in the options panel.
+- Then, click on ‘Mesh geometry’ button in the options panel.

-A message that the mesh operation is finished is seen in the left tab when the mesh generation is complete.
-It takes approximately 15 minutes for the mesh operation to complete.
+- A message that the mesh operation is complete is seen in the left tab when the mesh generation is complete.
+It takes approximately 15 mins for the mesh operation to complete.

 - For setting up the simulation switch to the Simulation Designer tab and select New simulation.

 - Change the analysis type to Natural convective heat transfer under Fluid dynamics.
-Select K-omega SST steady-state type and click Save button.
+Select laminar steady-state type and click Save button.